-As at December 31, 2013, the Company had a total of 41 employees.
-In January 2014, the Company implemented a reduction in the workforce such that the Company has a total of 27 employees as of the date hereof.
+As at December 31, 2014, the Company had a total of 25 employees.
+In January 2015, in light of market conditions and its need to reduce cash outflows, the Company implemented a workforce reduction such that, as of the date hereof, it has a total of 17 employees.